Soulless is One Year Older Today, Oct 1, 2010!

-- Start to plan a book launch party.
+- I start to plan a book launch party.

 - Receive copy edits to proof for the Book 1.
-Due same day as Book 2.
+Proof is due same day as draft of Book 2.
 Have to turn it around in a week to get it mailed back by deadline.

-- Stop halfway through beta edits on Book 2 to do proof.
+- Stop halfway through beta edits on Book 2 to do proof pass on Soulless.
 Drive up to Beta’s house, spend 24 hours going cross-eyed over copy edits, learning proofreader marks along the way.
 Much hilarity over my abysmal spelling and much arguing about relative merits of em dashes versus ellipses, how not to use a colon, and whether the semi-colon should be banned from the English language.

-- FeEx Book 1 proof back to publisher.
+- I FedEx Book 1 proof back to publisher.

-- A decision is made on the back cover copy they elect to use the one I wrote.
-I’m flattered and will end up writing all my copy for the rest of the books.
+- A decision is made on the back cover copy.
+They elect to use the one I wrote.
+I’m flattered (and will end up writing all my copy for the rest of the Parasol Protectorate books).